 International disasters, such as earthquakes, floods, landslides, tsunamis and volcanic eruptions, can result in significant disruption, lives lost and damage to property.
 BGS Geodesy and Earth Observation provides satellite imagery and expertise that is used to determine the effects of these events.
 It is particularly useful in remote, hard-to-access communities.
-We work with fellow scientists to help provide advice on how the situation will unfold, e.g. future hazard levels.
+We work with fellow scientists to help provide advice on how the situation will unfold, for example future hazard levels.

 BGS Geodesy and Earth Observation team members surveying in West Java after the Anak Krakatau tsunami.
 This survey was supported by the Global Geological Risk Platform of the British Geological Survey NC-ODA grant NE/R000069/1: Geoscience for Sustainable Futures.
 Source: BGS © UKRI